 His efforts to share Native Sun’s music and build his audience has resulted in over 500 thousand views, 10 thousand shares and over 1 million people reached around the globe.
 What’s more amazing is that he has done this while also managing the band’s social media, his own social media and website and the creation of content that has made his website one of the more active and engaging platforms in indie music.

 Brandon’s work with Native Sun is bolstered by his work with noteworthy jazz and soul artists.
-He regularly plays bass with Rob Dixon, The JD Allen Trio, Zo! of The Foreign Exchange and is a part of The William Menefield Trio.
+He regularly plays bass with Rob Dixon, The JD Allen Trio, Zo! of The Foreign Exchange, Sy Smith, Nicole Henry and is a part of The William Menefield Trio.
 Meeks also holds residencies at famed and historic jazz clubs such as The Chatterbox (Indianapolis) and Greenwich Jazz Club (Cincinnati).

 With all of this on his plate he continues to spend time sharing what he is working on with those interested.
 This has enabled him to create a brand that is conscientious.
 Brandon listens to the people; which allows him to produce music that fuses thought provoking concepts with authentic, high-level musicianship and haunting melodies.
 His sound gives listeners an alternative to the current trends of mainstream music.

-Brandon is determined to give great music to jazz fans who have been forgotten about by the mainstream industrial music machine.
+This mission has most recently led Meeks to release an album of lofi hip hop instrumentals entitled Talk Music and to create a series of online interactive concert videos called Family Room Live!
+Brandon is determined to give great music to people who have been forgotten about by the mainstream industrial music machine.
 He strives to be an inspiration to artists who aspire to be successful while remaining true to themselves.